-Impact Scoped In EIA Work Survey EIA Assessment Methodology Dust (onshore construction/decommissioning, onshore cable laying and access road) Desk study and accurate estimations/quantities for a material inventory along with a proposed activities schedule.
+Work EIA Assessment Methodology Dust (onshore construction/decommissioning, onshore cable laying and access road) are proposed. s schedule.
 It is proposed that an assessment of dust impacts is carried out utilising the IAQM Assessment of Dust from Demolition and Construction Sites (IAQM, 2014) methodology and the IAQM Guide to the assessment of air quality impacts on designated nature conservation sites (IAQM, 2020).
-The methodology will assist in ensuring that appropriate mitigation methods are Cumulative impacts No sur veys pposed.
-Dust can be managed using standard construction management techniques, such as those discussed in PPG6: Working at Construction and Demolition Sites (Environment Agency et al., 2012).
+The methodology will assist in ensuring that appropriate mitigation methods are identified.
+Cumulative impacts No surv veys Dust can be managed using standard construction management techniques, such as those discussed in PPG6: Working at Construction and Demolition Sites (Environment Agency et al., 2012).
 As such with mitigation no significant impact is predicted.
 Desk based study using methodologies outlined above.